AivarasCer/File-Management-Toolkit/README.md

 - File Encryption/Decryption: Provides added security for sensitive documents through encryption and decryption capabilities.
 - Multi-Clipboard: This utility is for seamlessly saving and retrieving text snippets to and from the clipboard, enhancing productivity with simple command-line interactions.

 Each script is self-contained and documented with instructions on usage and requirements.
 Clone the repository, install `requirements.txt` and navigate to the script that fits your task.
 Scripts are designed to be user-friendly, requiring minimal setup.

+### GUI Launcher (`gui_launcher.py`):
+The GUI Launcher is an interactive graphical interface for the File Management Toolkit.
+It provides a user-friendly way to access and use the various tools in the toolkit.
+With the GUI Launcher, you can:

+- Easily navigate between different file management utilities.
+- Perform tasks like archiving, renaming, organizing, and encrypting files with just a few clicks.
+- Access help and instructions for each tool directly within the interface.

+To use the GUI Launcher, simply run `gui_launcher.py` after cloning the repository and installing the necessary requirements.